 - $100 Entertainment – Movies, live music, and other entertainments.
 There are also free classes at the university for the seniors.

 - $100 Transportation – This is just the cost of gasoline.
 Cars are very expensive in Thailand due to the tariffs.
 The traffic is also pretty crazy so I’d rather use taxis and public transportation, which are plentiful.

 They don’t keep track of every dollar so this is just an estimate, but they generally spend about $1,300/month and live quite comfortably.
 My dad likes to eat seafood so that’s why his food expense is so high.
-Local guys who eat out every meal at cheap local restaurants or take out can probably keep it under $200/month on food.
+Locals who eat out every meal at cheap food stands or take out can probably keep it under $200/month on food.

 Did I miss anything?
 Let me know if you have any specific questions and I’ll get the answer for you.

 Foreigners spend more

 My dad rents several condos to Japanese retirees.
 They have pensions and it’s much more affordable to live in Thailand than in Japan.
 Many of those retired folks live part time in Thailand.
 Here is an estimate of their living cost in Thailand.

 - $500 Housing – Rent in a comfortable 1 bedroom condo in a high-rise (about 600 sq ft.)
 The location is conveniently located in the central area of Chiang Mai.
 It’s probably cheaper to live outside of the core area.